erizov/Professor/semester_10/lecture_69_ai_ethics/bias_mitigation/univer.en.md

 ## Algorithm Definition

-Bias Mitigation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Bias Mitigation is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Bias Mitigation is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Bias Mitigation works by processing data sequentially according to specific rules and algorithms.

 ## Application in Machine Learning / AI